-- Be a full time staff or faculty member of Mississippi College - A minimum of two academic years must have elapsed since completion of a Bachelor's Degree.
-If a college degree has not been pursued, a prospective chaperone must be at least 25 years of age.
+- Be a full time staff or faculty member of Mississippi College - A minimum of two academic years must have elapsed since completion of a Bachelor's

+Degree.
+If a college degree has not been pursued, a prospective chaperone must be at least 25 years of age or a member of the Student Experience Staff.